AI for Better or Worse - Will AI Help or Harm Us by 2035?

 Better:

-Creative Industries: AI could enhance art, music, and design by automating creative processes or augmenting human creativity, resulting in novel forms of expression and entertainment.
+Creative Industries: AI will enhance art, music and design, automating creative processes and augmenting human creativity.
+This will result in novel forms of expression and entertainment.

-Life Extension and Health: AI’s role in extending human life expectancy, enhancing regenerative medicine, and combating diseases could significantly increase quality of life for the elderly.
+Life Extension and Health: AI’s role in extending human life expectancy, enhancing regenerative medicine and combating diseases will significantly increase quality of life for the elderly.

 Worse:

-AI in Warfare: The use of AI in military applications, particularly autonomous weapons, could increase the risk of conflict, making wars more destructive and harder to control.
+AI in Warfare: The use of AI in military applications, particularly autonomous weapons, will increase the risk of conflict, making wars more destructive and harder to control, if limiting factors are not put in place.

-Unemployment Crisis: Automation of nearly all aspects of work could lead to vast unemployment, as human labor is replaced by AI systems across many industries.
+Unemployment Crisis: Automation of nearly all aspects of work will lead to vast unemployment, as human labor is replaced by AI systems across many industries.

 2033-2035: AI-Supported Societies, Challenges in Governance